longjp/rr-templates/README.md

 These templates were constructed for and used in Stringer et. al. 2018+ in prep.

 The templates were constructed by James Long (jlong@stat.tamu.edu).
 Please contact with questions or bug reports.
 The code used to construct the templates (from SDSS Stripe 82 RR Lyrae) is available from Long upon request.

+## License

+This software is covered by an MIT license.
+See the LICENSE file for details.